 Compliance report by project proponent

 - Paragraph 20 clause 4 of Draft EIA Notification 2020 states that an yearly compliance report shall be submitted by the project proponent online to the Regulatory Authority on June 30.
-EIA Notification 2006 stated that half-yearly compliance shall be submitted by the project proponent in the form of hard and soft copies to the Regulatory Authority on June 1 and December 1.
+EIA Notification 2006 stated that a half yearly compliance shall be submitted by the project proponent in the form of hard and soft copies to the Regulatory Authority on June 1 and December 1.

 - ₹500 per day for Category B2 projects.